The Invisible Problem

 The GRACE Ministry program here at Sterling UMC is the only location within Loudoun county.
 Grace receives supplies through the Capital Food Bank and LINK, another non-profit that provides emergency food to the surrounding community.
 Local produce is also provided by programs like DeShong’s Gift Back Gardens, diapers are donated by the Northern Virginia Diaper Bank and clothing is donated directly from individuals.
 Sterling UMC’s monthly distribution typically serves 80 to 100 families in need from Sterling and is supported by church and community volunteers.

-If you would like more information about Sterling UMC’s GRACE and Backpack Buddies programs or how to get involved, please email the church office at or subscribe to our weekly email.
+If you would like more information about Sterling UMC’s GRACE and Backpack Buddies programs click here or subscribe to our weekly email.
 We are a community church and all are welcome to be our guest, attend our services and support our mission efforts.